Silvia Solis, M.A.

 Silvia received her M.A. in media, culture and communication from New York University and her B.A. in communications and marketing from Texas A&M International University.
 She participated in a summer program at New York University Tel Aviv, studying cross-cultural dynamics in stressful environments across Israel.

 Silvia serves on the board of directors and the programs committee for Intercambio in Boulder, Colorado.
 Intercambio provides English language education and resources to help participants build connections, cultural awareness and confidence.
-She also participates as a co-lead for the Census 2020 Complete Count: Immigrant and Refugee Subcommittee, contributing to and coordinating outreach and engagement strategy to ensure these populations across Denver are fairly and accurately counted.
+She also contributes bilingual content for the Longmont Leader, a digital local publication, focusing specifically on creating community connections with the Latinx and Spanish-speaking population in Longmont, CO.

-Silvia enjoys exploring outdoor spaces in and around Longmont, where she currently resides with her husband, her daughter Emma, and their Labradoodle puppy, Poima.
-She is also an avid lover of Bikram Yoga.
+Silvia enjoys exploring outdoor spaces in and around Boulder County, where she currently resides with her husband; her daughter, Emma; and their Labradoodle, Poima.
+She is also an avid lover of Bikram yoga and paleo cooking.